glebkhamin/GPT-DocClassifier/README.md

 - Execute *chunker.py* to generate chunks and output them into a CSV called *scoresheet.csv* - you do not need to wait for the fine-tuning to be finished to run this.

 ### Tag Chunks in CSV
-- In test_*categorisation_generated_chunks.py*, around line 25 of the code, replace the value of FT_MODEL with the model name returned in (4) in the Fine Tuning section above (i.e. something like: “ft:gpt-3.5-turbo-1106:personal::SOME_ID”).
+- In test_*categorisation_generated_chunks.py*, around line 25 of the code, replace the value of FT_MODEL with the model name returned in the Fine Tuning section above (i.e. something like: “ft:gpt-3.5-turbo-1106:personal::SOME_ID”).
 - Execute the code of *test_categorisation_generated_chunks.py*:
   - 1. Goes through the CSV of chunks and tags each in chunk using the fine-tuned model
   - 2. Inserts result into a CSV called ‘scoresheet_topics.csv’.